MicrobeLab/DeepMicrobes/README.md

 # DeepMicrobes

 DeepMicrobes: taxonomic classification for metagenomics with deep learning <br>
-Supplementary data for the paper under preparation is available at https://github.com/MicrobeLab/DeepMicrobes-data <br>
+Supplementary data for the paper is available at https://github.com/MicrobeLab/DeepMicrobes-data <br>
 <b>IMPORTANT: The new DeepMicrobes (beta version) is available now.
 Please feel free to contact us if you have any suggestions or encounter any errors.</b>

 ## Usage